The Gap

 Different words.
 Same neurological event.

 Repeated deliberate practice transfers skill execution from the prefrontal cortex — conscious, effortful, slow — to the basal ganglia and cerebellum — automatic, efficient, fast.
-The literal wiring of your brain changes.
+The literal wiring of the brain changes.
 Neural pathways that required active attention become myelinated highways that fire without conscious instruction.
-The knowledge that lived in your head migrates into your nervous system.
+The knowledge that lived in the head migrates into the nervous system.

 Knowledge becomes muscle.
 We mean that almost literally.